Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Preliminary analysis

 where the $\mathcal{E}$ is identical to the standard $MSE$ that was previously introduced for the forward problem~\eqref{lossf}

 and for the inverse problem~\eqref{lossi}

-The $N_c$ is the number of the reference time for evaluating the conserved quantity $I_2$; Here we evaluate the integration at $t=0.0,1.0,2.0,3.0,4.0$ (i.e., $N_c=5$) using the standard Simpson's method.
-To make the cPINNs even more efficient, the $\mathcal{E}$ should be trained before the conservation law is taken into account.
-The weight function $C(\mathcal{E})$ is defined in terms of a parameter $\gamma$ and a critical value of $\mathcal{E}_\textrm{crit}$ such that
+The $N_c$ is the number of the reference time for evaluating the conserved quantity $I_2^{\textrm{pred}}(t^j)$; here, we evaluate the integration at $t^j=0.0,1.0,2.0,3.0,4.0$ (i.e., $N_c=5$) using the standard Simpson's method \footnote{More sophisticated formula such as the Gauss quadrature is available but no notable difference occurs in the final result.}. $I_2^{\textrm{correct}}$ is the correct data of the conservation quantity, which is calculated by integrating $u_\mathrm{correct}(x^i,y^i,0)$.
+Since the numerical integrals of the conserved quantity diverge from the true values for non-converged solutions, which leads the undesirable loss behavior, the basic idea of the cPINNs is that the $\mathcal{E}$ is trained first before the conservation law is considered.
+Now we discuss the dependence of the selection of the weight function $C(\mathcal{E})$ on the effectiveness of our study.
+The weight function $C(\mathcal{E})$ is defined in terms of a parameter $\gamma$ and a critical value of $\mathcal{E}_\textrm{crit}$, such that

-We show a typical behavior of the $C(\mathcal{E})$ in Fig.\ref{coefc}.
-It is clear that the regular PINNs predominate at first, and that the analysis shifts to the cPINNs at a later point since smaller $\mathcal{E}$ increases the coefficient $C(\mathcal{E})$.
+where $f$ is an analytic function realizing the better resolution of PINNs.
+In the present paper, we show the results using the following three types of \(f(\mathcal{E})\)

+We choose the parameters as $\gamma=5.0\times10^{4},\mathcal{E}_\textrm{crit}=1.0\times10^{-3}$ of $C(\mathcal{E})$ by trial and error, realizing the lowest value of \textit{MSE}s.
+We plot the behavior of \(C(\mathcal{E})\) in Fig.\ref{coefc}.
+We demonstrate the identification of the ZK equation with three types of the weight functions \eqref{weitf}.
+One can easily find that the results do not significantly depend on the choice of the weight functions shown in Table \ref{c_test}.
+In the following, we only employ the exponential function and change the value of the coupling parameter $\gamma$.

 The profile of the single soliton via cPINNs is presented in Fig.\ref{cPINN}.
-To verify the accuracy of the cPINNs, we assess the variation from the numerical analysis:~$u_\textrm{pred}-u_\textrm{correct}$, and the predictability of the cPINNs is much better than that of the PINNs analysis as we can see in Fig.\ref{cPINNvsPINN}.
+To verify the accuracy of the cPINNs, we assess the variation from the numerical analysis:~$u_\textrm{pred}-u_\textrm{correct}$, and the predictability of the cPINNs is much better than that of the PINN analysis as we can see in Fig.\ref{cPINNvsPINN}.

-However, the cPINNs are ineffective at increasing the predictability of the inverse analysis.
-As shown in Table \ref{zk_id_cPINN}, the cPINNs do not work, or perform even worse than the PINNs for identifying the equation of the predicted data.
-The main reason for the failure is that the cPINNs' projected profile is more accurate than that of PINNs and the output of the cPINNs is closer to $u_{\mathrm{pred}}(t,x,y)\sim U(x-ct,y)$.
-Unfortunately, the misidentification may be the result of the improvement.
+However, as shown in Table \ref{zk_id_cPINN}, for the predictability compare with the PINNs, cPINNs are ineffective.
+The main reason for the failure is that the cPINN's projected profile is more accurate than that of PINNs and the output of the cPINNs is closer to $u_{\mathrm{pred}}(x,y,t)\sim U(x-ct,y)$.
+Unfortunately, the misidentification may be the result of our attempt to improve the predictability by considering the conserved quantities as described in this section.